Separatist movements of India: Jammu and Kashmir

 Maharaja Hari Singh became the ruler of the princely state of Jammu and Kashmir in 1925, and he was the reigning monarch after the British rule in the subcontinent in 1947.
 With the impending independence of India, the British announced that the British Paramountcy over the princely states would end, and the states were free to choose between the newly established Dominions of India and Pakistan.
 It was emphasized that independence was only a `theoretical possibility' because, during the long rule of the British in India, the states had come to depend on the British Indian government for a variety of their needs including their internal and external security.

-Jammu and Kashmir had a Muslim majority (79% Muslim by the previous census in 1941).
-Following the logic of Partition, most people in Pakistan expected that Jammu and Kashmir would join Pakistan.
+Jammu and Kashmir had a Muslim majority (79% Muslim by the previous census in 1941) and following the logic of Partition, most people in Pakistan expected that Jammu and Kashmir would join Pakistan.
 However, the predominant political movement in the Valley of Kashmir (Jammu and Kashmir National Conference) was allied with the Indian National Congress - the founding movement of The Republic of India - since the 1930s.
 So some in India too had expectations that Kashmir would join India.
 The Maharaja was faced with indecision.
 (Note: Schofield (2003): In his letter to Lord Mountbatten on 26 October 1947, the Maharaja wrote, "I wanted to take time to decide which Dominion I should accede... whether it is not in the best interests of both the Dominions and my State to stay independent, of course with cordial relations with both.)